 The “construction challenged” employee comes in various types.
 Some are challenged due to having never worked in any construction specialty before.
 Others may be challenged in the U.S. or Canada due to their inability to speak English.
 Still, a growing number of potential labors appear to lack a desire to learn.

-Whatever the source for the new employee’s flavor of challenge, contractors must do all they can do to provide every new employee training, or they risk seeing their quality plummet, safety take a nose dive and profitability drop to new lows.
+Whatever the source for the new employee’s flavor of challenge, contractors must do all they can do to provide every new employee training and current employee review, or they risk seeing their quality plummet, safety take a nose dive and profitability drop to new lows.
 So, what’s a contractor to do?

-4. Turn new workers into trainers ASAP.
-Sounds crazy, doesn’t it?
+- Turn new workers into trainers ASAP.
+Sounds crazy doesn’t it?
 Not really if you think about it.
-Most of us don’t perfect our efforts until we are pressured to teach someone else.
-Then, all of that learning and experimenting must be brought to a final closure as we are counted on to help someone else along.
+Most of us really don’t perfect our efforts until we are pressured to teach someone else.
+Then, all of that learning and experimenting must be brought to a final closure, as we are counted on to help someone else along.

 Build these five tips into your training efforts and you will produce better workers faster.
 It might take hard work and consistency, but your company’s future success depends on it!